CavernCrawlers/CavernCrawlers.github.io/Glossary.md

 ## Level
 A measure of a character's training and experience.

+## Low-Light Vision
+Allows a creature to see in dim lighting conditions as if it were bright light, but the vision is in shades of grey only.
+Full darkness still prevents any sight.

 ## Mental Check
 An [Ability Check](#Ability-Check) involving either **Intelligence**, **Wisdom** or **Charisma**.